trentlarson/endorser-mobile/README.md

   - Submit a claim.
 Run search for this individual's claims, and then for all claims.
   - As a second, third, & fourth user, check that they cannot see the claim details.
+  - As a second, third, & fourth user, check that they can see claim presentation from first.

   - As the second and third user, share contact info.
   - As the initial user, allow the second and third user to see them.